home | catalog | noteworthy | choral spotlight | about the composers | contact us

 (KN) SATB, A Cappella (M) KC2004 - $1.95

-A proposal of marriage, Christopher Marlowe’s famous poem, The Passionate Shepherd to His Love (as adapted by Shakespeare in The Merry Wives of Windsor), serves as text for this beautiful partsong.
-Originally written for a wedding, the work lends itself to any concert in which a romantic text and lush vocals are suitable.
+A proposal of marriage, Christopher Marlowe’s famous poem, The Passionate Shepherd to His Love was adapted by Shakespeare and used in his play, “The Merry Wives of Windsor”.
+It is this second version that Kenneth Neufeld deftly weaves into a beautiful engaging partsong.
+This is one of his most harmonically colorful a cappella endeavors.
+Originally composed for a wedding, the work lends itself to programs of various themes, especially in which a romantic text and lush vocals are suited.
 [3:10]

 Come to Me